chrisguest75/shell_examples/36_git/sections/SQUASHING_WALKTHROUGH.md

-# Squashing commmits on master
+# SQUASHING

-Quick walkthrough of squashing some commits.
+Quick walkthrough of `squashing` commits to simplify commit history and rebases.

 TODO: